Understanding Invoices and Statements: A Comprehensive Guide

 So, without any further ado, let’s get started.

-What’s An Invoice?
+What’s an Invoice?

 An invoice is a document to request payment.
 It is generated for every trade.
 It is generally issued at the end of the trade by the seller to the buyer.